lucky20511/Algorithms/list-of-questions/question-list.md

 152. Shortest Palindrome -- Come up with the two center ptr first.
 Then can be use the technique of s + \# + reversed\(s\) and kmp to solve it in linear time.

+153. Largest Plus Sign -- Come up with brute-force method and think of how to speed up.
+Try start from the mines but fail.
+Then try to reuse the information before and It works.

+154.